LCCA - London College of Contemporary Arts

 V&A

-The Victoria and Albert Museum is located in Kensington and is the world’s largest museum featuring decorative arts and design, with over 2 million items.
+The Victoria and Albert Museum is located in Kensington and is the world’s largest museum featuring decorative art and design, with over two million items.
 Its collections span more than 5,000 years and have objects from many of the world’s continents.

 Serpentine Galleries

 Both Serpentine galleries are located in Hyde Park and are connected via a bridge.
-The galleries attract more than a million visitors each year.
+The galleries attract more than one million visitors each year.

 For almost 20 years now, the galleries have installed a pavilion, which is designed by a leading architecture firm.

-This gallery is located in Whitechapel High Street and was established in 1901.
-It keeps the local community and their interests in mind when putting on exhibitions.
+This gallery is located on Whitechapel High Street and was established in 1901.
+It considers the local community and their interests when putting on exhibitions.

 The gallery is also a huge educational hub.

-This is an art museum on Somerset House located on the Strand and houses the art collection of the Courtauld Institute of Art with over 500 paintings.
+This is an art museum in Somerset House, located on the Strand.
+It houses the Courtauld Institute of Art's collection of over 500 paintings.

-The photographer’s gallery was established in Convert Garden and was the first public gallery dedicated to photography.
-In recent years the gallery was moved to Soho.
-Their aim is to ensure everyone appreciates and understands the contribution of photography in society.
+The Photographer’s Gallery was established in Covent Garden and was the first public gallery dedicated to photography.
+In recent years, it has moved to Soho.
+The gallery's aim is to ensure everyone appreciates and understands photography's contribution to society.

-The Design Museum in Kensington covers a range of industrial, graphic, fashion and architectural design.
-In 2018, the museum won the European Museum of the Year Award.
+The Design Museum in Kensington exhibits industrial, graphic, fashion, and architectural design.
+In 2018, it won the European Museum of the Year Award.

 Travel